Modified Unruh Thermodynamics in Emergent Gravity: Finite Heat Capacity and R\'enyi Entropy: Conclusion

 \section{Conclusion}

-Jacobson’s insight that Einstein’s equations emerge as an equation of state recontextualizes general relativity as an emergent thermodynamic theory of spacetime.
-Building on this paradigm, we have shown that incorporating finite heat capacity effects into Unruh thermodynamics preserves the Einstein equations while extending their regime of validity.
-The resulting connection to Rényi entropy embeds emergent gravity within a quantum information–theoretic framework, where entanglement equilibrium plays the role of a unifying principle.
-Remarkably, the corrections we obtain naturally echo energy–momentum squared gravity models, suggesting that higher-order matter couplings may arise from horizon thermodynamics rather than ad hoc modifications of the action.
-These results sharpen the thermodynamic foundation of gravity and point toward future tests, ranging from analog gravity experiments to signatures in strongly coupled systems such as heavy-ion collisions.
+Jacobson’s insight that Einstein’s equations emerge as an equation of state recasts general relativity as an intrinsically thermodynamic description of spacetime.
+Building on this paradigm, we have shown that incorporating finite heat-capacity effects into Unruh thermodynamics leads to well-defined subleading corrections while preserving the Einstein equations at leading order.
+The resulting connection to Rényi entropy naturally embeds emergent gravity within a quantum-information–theoretic framework, where horizon thermodynamics and entanglement equilibrium play a central role.

+The modified thermodynamic relation derived here remains fundamentally scalar and horizon-based, as in Jacobson’s original construction.
+Its covariant completion should therefore be understood not as defining a new fundamental metric theory, but as a consistency framework illustrating how finite-capacity corrections may be incorporated without violating standard conservation laws.
+In this sense, the associated tensorial structures encode effective matter self-interactions induced by horizon thermodynamics rather than genuine modifications of the gravitational sector.

+Remarkably, the resulting quadratic dependence on the null energy flux echoes features of energy–momentum squared gravity models, suggesting that higher-order matter couplings may admit a thermodynamic origin.
+More broadly, the emergence of an undetermined scalar function multiplying the metric reflects a structural freedom familiar from thermodynamic and Weyl-invariant formulations of gravity, where such terms arise as integration data rather than fixed parameters.

+These results sharpen the thermodynamic foundations of emergent gravity and open new avenues for exploring finite-capacity effects in both theoretical and phenomenological settings, ranging from analog gravity systems to strongly coupled quantum matter.